Bharti-Navlani/RTLDesignusingVerilogwithSKY130Technology/README.md

     Lab Part-1  GLS and Synthesis-Simulation Mismatch<br />
     Lab Part-2  Synth-Sim Mismatch for Blocking Statement<br />

-## Day 5 - If else , for loop , case generate
+## Day 5 - If else , for loop , case Generate

 ## Day 1 - Introduction to Verilog RTL design and Synthesis